 ISCAID is dedicated to improving the care of pets (dogs, cats, birds, horses, exotic pets) with infectious diseases, and controlling the spread of these diseases.
 It aims to promote increased knowledge of companion animal infectious diseases through encouragement of research in the discipline and dissemination of information.
 It fosters the development and exchange of expertise in companion animal infectious diseases and microbiology through meetings and publications, as well as making recommendations on policies pertaining to companion animal infectious diseases.
 Learn more about ISCAID by clicking here.

 Membership of ISCAID provides access to a database of clinical images, a library of review articles and latest publications relating to companion animal infectious diseases, access to a list of links to other infectious disease sites, and regular newsletters and news article summaries.
 Become a member by clicking here.

-The 2014 ISCAID Symposium will be held in Niagara-by-the-Lake on October 19-22, 2014.
-Please go to the Meeting Page for more information.
+The 2016 ISCAID Symposium will be held in Bristol, UK!!
+Please stay tuned for more information.

-Antimicrobial Use Guidelines: SUPERFICIAL BACTERIAL FOLLICULITIS GUIDELINES PDF AVAILABLE FREE BY CLICKING HERE
+Antimicrobial Use Guidelines: URINARY GUIDELINES PDF AVAILABLE FREE BY CLICKING HERE

 The ISCAID Antimicrobial Guidelines Working Group was established in 2010, and is comprised of clinical microbiologists, pharmacologists, and internal medicine specialists with expertise in infectious disease and